Your development environment

-Alternatively, you can install just the Docker CLI inside your development environment and point the CLI to the Docker host (daemon) running on the developer workstation using Docker context mechanism.
-The main concern with this approach is to ensure network connectivity from the VM to the Docker daemon on the host, and to do so in a secure way.
+Alternatively, you can install just the Docker CLI inside your development environment and point the CLI to the Docker host (engine) running on the developer workstation using the Docker context mechanism.
+The main concern with this approach is to ensure network connectivity from the VM to the Docker engine on the host, and to do so in a secure way.
 One option is to use SSH tunneling to the developer workstation.
-Another option is to make Docker daemon listen on HTTPS port.
+Another option is to have the Docker engine listen on an HTTPS port.
+You need to be proficient with SSH and public-key infrastructure (PKI) to use the host Docker engine from the Docker CLI running inside the VM.
+For most users, we recommend full Docker installation inside the virtual machine.

 Debugging in a container